Networked AV Products Surpass 6000!

 Video over IP

-Our research into IP video products is currently for AVB, Dante AV, IPMX , NDI, SDVoE and ST2110 .
-We’ll consider adding others in the future.
+Our research into IP video products is currently for AVB, Dante AV, IPMX , NDI, SDVoE and ST 2110.
+Video-over-IP is still an immature market in comparison to networked audio.

-The largest proportion of networked video products are simply getting other types video signal on and off the network.
-This means that most video networking is based on HDMI or SDI connections being coded into a networked stream and decoded again further down the line.
+Many networked video products are still simply getting other types video signal on and off the network – encoding HDMI or SDI sources into a networked stream and decoded again further down the line into a display or recorder.

 We show in brackets the number of products that are just video encoders, decoders and their associated control box

-The SDVoE number looks better than the reality: there are around 100 encoders and decoders with tiny variations – such as USB, copper, single mode or multimode fibre options.
+The SDVoE number looks better than the reality: there are around 100 encoders and decoders with tiny variations – such as USB, copper, single mode or multimode fibre options of what is essentially the same product.
 Furthermore there are some identical products sold under different brand names.
 Our methodology means we count each SKU therefore each one of these counts as a different product but the total doesn’t really reflect a high amount of customer choice.

 How embedded or mature is each video protocol?

 IMPX is the AV flavour of ST 2110.
-Strictly speaking this isn’t a fully released protocol and the products we found describe themselves as ‘IPMX ready’
+Strictly speaking this isn’t a fully released protocol but the products we found already describe themselves as IPMX.
+We assume if there are minor adjustments when the standard is finalised, then these products will automatically be compatible or will become so with a minor firmware upgrade.

 You can learn more about the differences between ST 2110 and IPMX here.